GaleJames-creator/gale-james/how-to-guides/manage-api-errors.md

 # Manage API errors

+Use these steps to identify and resolve API errors in your integration.

 Follow these steps if you get an error code:

 - Check the response headers for additional details, such as rate limits or warnings.